Upgrade DTREstimated reading time: 3 minutes

 - When upgrading from one patch version to another you can skip patch versions because no data migration is done for patch versions.

 - When upgrading between minor versions, you can’t skip versions, but you can upgrade from any patch versions of the previous minor version to any patch version of the current minor version.

-- When upgrading between major versions you also have to upgrade one major version at a time, but you have to upgrade to the earliest available minor version.
+- When upgrading between major versions you also need to upgrade one major version at a time, but you need to upgrade to the earliest available minor version.
 We also strongly recommend upgrading to the latest minor/patch version for your major version first.

 |skip patch version||x.y.0||x.y.2||yes|